stepanblyschak/SONiC/doc/warm-reboot/MLNX_FAST_FAST_BOOT.md

 SAI should handle ```SAI_KEY_WARM_BOOT_WRITE_FILE``` value to tell where SDK can put persistent files for fastfast boot.

-SAI should hanlde next attributes:
+SAI should handle next attributes:

 | SAI Attributes | Description                                |
 |--------------------------|--------------------------------------------|